As a Learning & Development leader, there’s a good chance you’ve come up against employees’ lack of interest in training and development.

-As someone involved with training programs, there’s a good chance you’ve come up against employees’ lack of interest.
-The learning world is changing, and there are new ways to increase engagement.
+Employee expectations and desires are changing, and there are new ways to engage them.
 If you’re still not using mobile learning or using it in a small way in the workplace, it is a missed opportunity to boost employee engagement.

 So, how do we get started with implementing mobile learning in the company?